 Management and Treatment

-- You are able to do everything you want to do at work and home
+- Can do the things you want to do at work and home.

-- You rarely need to use your reliever medicine (inhaler)
+- Rarely need to use your reliever medicine (inhaler).

 Outlook / Prognosis